 Julie has had a passion for birth since she was a young girl listening to her mother and aunts talk about birth and babies as each cousin was added to her family.
 Julie believes pregnancy and birth are all a process to help a couple grow themselves as parents, and she loves nothing more than helping couples find their path as parents in the way that is right for them.

-Julie has three young children, and an amazing husband who retired from the Coast Guard and stays at home with their children while she pursues her dream of midwifery.
-She enjoys yoga, kayaking, hiking, camping, and travelling with her family, reading until the early hours, gardening, and experiencing new things.
+Julie has three young children and an amazing husband who retired from the Coast Guard and stays at home with their children while she pursues her dream of midwifery.
+She enjoys yoga, kayaking, hiking, camping, and traveling with her family, reading until the early hours, gardening, and experiencing new things.

 Julie had her last child at home, and is grateful to be able to help other women find their way to the right birth for themselves and their babies.
 She is also excited to offer well-woman care to AFH&BC, and to be able to provide holistic, evidence-based medical care to women from puberty to menopause.

-Erin Johnson is a certified nurse midwife and and an Advanced Practice Nurse with a specialty in women’s health.
+Erin Johnson is a certified nurse midwife and an Advanced Practice Nurse with a specialty in women’s health.
 She was born and raised in Iowa, but spent the last five years living in Hawaii.
-She was inspired to become a nurse while providing complimentary medicine therapy for breast, cervical, and ovarian cancer patients.
+She was inspired to become a nurse while providing complementary medicine therapy for breast, cervical, and ovarian cancer patients.
 As a nurse, Erin worked as a sexual assault nurse examiner to improve the quality of care for victims of assault.
 She was drawn to the birth center by her belief that birth is a crossroads; when women can learn to trust their own strength.
 They think it can’t possibly be done and then they do it!
 After moving to Alaska, Erin met and married the love of her life Jeffrey Keiper.
 In her free time, she enjoys running, biking, climbing, cooking, and painting.